 For cast lists, please visit the Opera Series Overview.

 Opera Southwest has built a reputation among opera aficionados as an under-the-radar destination for exceptional performances of rarely performed operas.
-Two Opera Southwest productions feature in the 2021 WFMT Radio Network Opera Series – Rossini’s Tancredi, and a production of Bottesini’s Ali Baba.
+Two Opera Southwest productions feature in the 2023 WFMT Opera Series – Rossini’s Le comte Ory, and Héctor Armienta’s Zorro.
 Music Director, conductor, and composer Anthony Barrese leads the group.

 Opera Southwest (OSW) is Albuquerque’s opera company and its mission is to produce quality, professional, enjoyable and accessible opera in an intimate setting for audiences of all ages.
 The company was founded in 1972 as Albuquerque Opera Theatre by Dr. Edward T. Peter, Maestro Kurt Frederick and others.
 The 2020-2021 season is Opera Southwest’s 48th year of producing world-class opera in Albuquerque.